Skip to content

 _DFF_TRIGGER_TIME_MS int All Scheduled Start Time (milliseconds) 1625651909582

-_DFF_CRONTAB str Cron Job (Legacy: Auto Trigger Config) Crontab Expression * * * * *
+_DFF_CRON_EXPR str Cron Job Crontab Expression * * * * *

-_DFF_HTTP_REQUEST dict Sync API (Legacy: Auth Link), Async API (Legacy: Batch) Request Body for API Call See below
+_DFF_HTTP_REQUEST dict Func API Request Body when API is called See below

 Difference Between _DFF_START_TIME and _DFF_TRIGGER_TIME